YiZhang-Paul/Snooker_Data_Lookup/functional_requirement.md

 ### _2.4.3 requirement details_

 > ranking/earning graphs will show player's world ranking/earning in every season in the form of a linear graph.

+# 3. Player Center

+> player center should present a list of all professional players available.
+Users will have the additional options to filter/search players of their interest, including:
+> * filter players by year
+> * filter players by nationality
+> * search players by name
+>
+> in addition to player list, a statistics page will be available to users as well, which includes:
+> * nationality distribution
+> * age distribution
+> * status distribution (currently active/retired)
+> * earnings distribution
+>
+> users will have additional options to fine tune the statistics results.

+## 3.1 List all players

+### _3.1.1 description_

+> show a list of all players across all available ranking seasons.

+### _3.1.2 request/response flow_

+* user clicks player center page link or access player center page through browser address bar

+  * user will be automatically redirected to all players list

+### _3.1.3 requirement details_

+> the list should contain all players, retired or not, across all supported ranking seasons.
+Each list item should contain player's first name and last name, and preferably contains a photo of player as well.
+>
+> when photo is not available for a player, a default placeholder image should be displayed instead.

+## 3.2 List players by year

+### _3.2.1 description_

+> show list of all players from a selected year.

+### _3.2.2 request/response flow_

+* user chooses a year from a list of all available years

+  * only players in chosen year will be listed

+### _3.2.3 requirement details_

+> users will be able to view players from a predefined list of years.
+This functionality can be used in conjunction with list by nationality feature. (e.g. list all Chinese players during 2014/2015 season)

+## 3.3 List players by nationality

+### _3.3.1 description_

+> show list of all players with selected nationality

+### _3.3.2 request/response flow_

+* user selects nationality from a list of all available nationalities

+  * only players with chosen nationality will be listed

+### _3.3.3 requirement details_

+> users can filter players base on their nationalities.
+This feature can be used in conjunction with list by year feature. (e.g. list all England players during 2016/2017 season)
+>
+> nationality list is predefined and only nationalities that will yield results should be listed.

+## 3.4 Search players by name

+### _3.4.1 description_

+> users will be given the freedom to search for interested players base on player names.

+### _3.4.2 request/response flow_

+* user types a search item in search box and stops typing

+    * list of all players whose name match search item will appear automatically

+### _3.4.3 requirement details_

+> user can type player names in a search box and all possible search results will show up when user stops typing.
+>
+> the search ignores white spaces and letter casing.

+## 3.5 Players statistics

+### _3.5.1 description_

+> statistics for all players will be displayed in the form of charts (pie chart, doughnut chart, etc.) which compile following information:
+> * nationality distribution
+> * age distribution
+> * status distribution (active/retried)
+> * career earning distribution

+### _3.5.2 request/response flow_

+* user clicks on statistics tab in player center page

+  * statistics page for all players will be loaded on default

+### _3.5.3 requirement details_

+> separate chart for each distribution will be displayed with proper captions/titles.
+When user hover over the chart, information for corresponding group will be displayed. (e.g. for nationalities - 'China 30%')

+## 3.6 Show players statistics by year

+### _3.6.1 description_

+> users can view statistics for all players from a specific year should they choose to do so.

+### _3.6.2 request/response flow_

+* user selects a year from a list

+  * all charts will be reloaded to reflect statistics for players in selected year

+### _3.6.3 requirement details_

+> the feature is an extension to show all players statistics feature.